Protect Your Trip »

 You should also lookout for your body.
 Rich cuisine and an abundance of wine can make some travelers sick, so be sure to moderate your eating habits.
 And be prepared to experience lots of sunshine and heat, especially when traveling in the summertime.
 Remember to apply sunscreen regularly and stay hydrated.

 The best way to get around Barcelona is by Metro.
-A handful of numbered and color-coded lines weave throughout the city, making stops near many of the city's most popular attractions, but unfortunately not at the airport.
-To travel from Barcelona Airport (BCN), you'll need to catch a taxi, ride a bus or rent a car.
-Speaking of city buses, be aware that ever-present traffic jams make commuting via bus rather time-consuming.
+A handful of numbered and color-coded lines weave throughout the city, making stops near many of the city's most popular attractions as well as the Barcelona-El Prat Airport (BCN).
+City buses are also an option for getting around the city, but be aware that ever-present traffic jams make commuting this way rather time-consuming.
 You could hail taxis on the street, but if you want to burn a few calories, conduct your tour on foot or by bike.
-Driving, however, is not recommended.
+Driving is not recommended.

 Entry & Exit Requirements

 A passport is required for entry into Spain.
 The passport must be valid for three months beyond your departure date.
 Tourists from the United States can stay for up to 90 days without a tourist visa.
 For more information on entry and exit requirements, visit the U.S. Department of State's website.

 If you make a purchase from our site, we may earn a commission.
 This does not affect the quality or independence of our editorial content.